Five myths about the Honduran caravan debunked

 MYTH 2: "Criminals and unknown Middle Easterners are mixed in."

 In one of several tweets on the caravan Monday morning, Trump said there were criminals and people from the Middle East also traveling with the Hondurans.
-The tweet implied that there was a significant portion of people who are using the caravan to sneak their way into the United States to do harm.
+The tweet implied that a significant proportion of people are using the caravan to sneak their way into the United States to do harm.

 THE FACTS: The Department of Homeland Security is able to gather biometric data as migrants pass between the borders of Central American countries.
 A former senior intelligence official who continues to be briefed on current intelligence told NBC News that there is no evidence that any Middle Eastern terrorists are hiding in the caravan.
 Middle Eastern and African immigrants have routinely crossed illegally across the U.S.-Mexico border for years, but their numbers pale in comparison to the number of Central Americans.
 Last fiscal year, they accounted for less than one out of every 100 — 0.7 percent — of border apprehensions, according to DHS.
 Instances of known or suspected terrorists crossing the southern border are incredibly rare, the official said.
 In addition, internal U.S. government documents on the caravan make no mention of Middle Easterners, criminals or a terror threat.